 Note-taking is one of the important exercises for learning and studying.
-It helps in compressing relevant information from a wide portion of the syllabus of UPSC, making it easier to remember or recall or retain the relevant information.
+It helps in packing relevant content from a wide portion of the syllabus of UPSC.
+Hence, making it easier to remember or recall or retain the relevant information.

 This not only helps in retaining but also serves the purpose of producing study material that is very useful to revise during exam time.